iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 ### Use Proper Naming

 The name of your variables, functions, classes, interface, types, etc. should describe their intent.
-Be aware that your code is probably subject to [minification](<https://en.wikipedia.org/wiki/Minification_(programming)>), so the length of your variables don't matter to the engine.
+Be aware that your code is probably subject to [minification](<https://en.wikipedia.org/wiki/Minification_(programming)>), so the length of your variables doesn't matter to the engine.
 One is short, the other is very much readable.
 (I know, we should use `Array.prototype.reduce` here)

 ```js
 const cart = [